 Figure 8-587—Public Key frame body format

-The Request Type field is set to a number to identify the usage mode of this frame.
+The Public Key Frame Usage field is set to a number to signify the usage mode of this frame.
 The Requets Types are shown in Table 8-271 (Request Type definitions).

 Table 8-271—Request Type Definitions